EDR vs. MDR: How do They differ, and which one should you choose?

 The effectiveness of EDR lies in its ability to enhance threat detection by leveraging endpoint visibility.
 By gaining increased insight into endpoints potential, advanced threats can be efficiently identified.

 1. Endpoint Protection: As organizations increasingly embrace work and adopt bring your own device (BYOD) policies, endpoints become crucial in combating cyber threats.
-EDR solutions ensure detection and response capabilities are in place for these endpoints.
+EDR solutions ensure detection and response capabilities are in place for these endpoints in order to scale organization's security posture.

 2. Log Aggregation: EDR solutions have the capability to access and aggregate system and application logs generated by endpoints.
 By consolidating data from different sources, a holistic view of the endpoint's state can be established.